Frequently Asked Questions

 6. How do we purchase items with our institutional allotment?

-All items purchased with your institutional allotment should be ordered through the Program Coordinator or Kenyatta Grey - particularly computers or other large ticket items.
+All items purchased with your institutional allotment should be ordered through the Program Coordinator, particularly computers or other large ticket items.
 Smaller items, such as software or books, may be purchased individually, however, please check with the finance personnel to make sure you still have funds available and also to see if the item you want to purchase is an approved expense.

 7. What is the deadline to spend the institutional allotment?